lumagateinc/Resource-Scheduler/README.md

 *To connect a new subscription to the Resource Scheduler instance, perform the following steps:*

+1. From the left menu, select **Subscriptions**.
+2. From the **Available Subscriptions**, find the subscription you want to add.
+3. Click the plus (+) symbol next to the right of the subscription.
+Click **Connect** to confirm the change.

+*To **disconnect** a subscription to the Resource Scheduler instance, perform the following steps:*

+1. From the left menu, select **Subscriptions**.
+2. From the **Connected Subscriptions**, find the subscription you want to remove.
+3. Click the plus red and white delete symbol next to the right of the subscription.
+Click **Disconnect** to confirm the change.

 **Video demo:**
 Step-by-step demo of this task [HERE](http://example.com/link "title").

 [back to ToC](#table-of-contents)

 ### Configure Time Zone<!-- omit in toc -->

+The time zone settings determines the time zone by which schedules will be set and displayed in the Resource Scheduler portal.
+Only a user in the Resource Scheduler Administrator role can change this setting.

+*To connect a new subscription to the Resource Scheduler instance, perform the following steps:*

+1. From the left menu, select **Settings**.
+2. Under **Timezone**, select the desired time zone.
+3. Click **Save** to save your changes.

+**IMPORTANT!** If you change the Timezone setting after configuring schedules, it will change the time by which all schedules are evaluated!
+This should be clear from the time zone notices throughout the Resource Scheduler portal, but we wanted to mention it again here! :grin:

 **Video demo:**
 Step-by-step demo of this task [HERE](http://example.com/link "title").